MicrosoftDocs/cpp-docs/docs/standard-library/binomial-distribution-class.md

    };
 ```
 #### Parameters
- `IntType`
+*IntType*
 The integer result type, defaults to `int`.
 For possible types, see [\<random>](../standard-library/random.md).

+*URNG*
+The uniform random number generator engine.
+For possible types, see [\<random>](../standard-library/random.md).

 ## Remarks
 The template class describes a distribution that produces values of a user-specified integral type, or type `int` if none is provided, distributed according to the Binomial Distribution discrete probability function.
 The following table links to articles about individual members.

 ||||
 |-|-|-|
 |[binomial_distribution::binomial_distribution](#binomial_distribution__binomial_distribution)|`binomial_distribution::t`|`binomial_distribution::param`|
 |`binomial_distribution::operator()`|`binomial_distribution::p`|[binomial_distribution::param_type](#binomial_distribution__param_type)|

 The property members `t()` and `p()` return the currently stored distribution parameter values `t` and `p` respectively.

+The property member `param()` sets or returns the `param_type` stored distribution parameter package.

+The `min()` and `max()` member functions return the smallest possible result and largest possible result, respectively.

+The `reset()` member function discards any cached values, so that the result of the next call to `operator()` does not depend on any values obtained from the engine before the call.

+The `operator()` member functions return the next generated value based on the URNG engine, either from the current parameter package, or the specified parameter package.

 For more information about distribution classes and their members, see [\<random>](../standard-library/random.md).

 For detailed information about the binomial distribution discrete probability function, see the Wolfram MathWorld article [Binomial Distribution](http://go.microsoft.com/fwlink/LinkId=398469).

 ## Example